microsoft/ROS-bonsai-connector/samples/turtlebot3_bonsai/README.md

 * `az acr login -n <bonsai workspace name>`
 * `az acr build --image <image name> --registry <bonsai azure container registry name> --file turtlebot3_bonsai/Dockerfile .  --build-arg MODE=train --build-arg WORLD=<world>`
 * In the Bonsai UI, go to '+ Add sim' and select 'Other'
-* Add your /<image name>/ to the path to the ACR image and name your sim.
+* Add your \<image name\> to the path to the ACR image and name your sim.
 * Recommended settings - OS: Linux, Max Instance Count: 25, Cores: 2, Memory: 4GB

-You should now be able to link your brain to this simulator.
-Note that running this sim will significantly speed up training time at the cost of Azure spend.
+You should now be able to link your brain to this simulator. **Note that running this sim will significantly speed up training time at the cost of Azure spend.**

-Note: if you are unsure of what your Azure Container Registry name is, it is most likely the same name as your Bonsai workspace.
-You can also find it within a resource group in the Azure portal named `bonsai-rg-<workspace name>-<uuid>`.

 ## Training
-See the turtlebot3_bonsai/inkling/ directory for an example inkling file
+Create a new empty Brain.
+See the turtlebot3_bonsai/inkling/ directory for an example inkling file.
+Copy and paste these contents into the **Teach** workspace of your new empty Brain.

 Once you are satisfied with your Bonsai brain, you can export it at the top right of the training window.